 - Be enrolled, or be seeking to enroll, as a full-time student in a research higher degree program at the Australian National University;

 - Already hold, or be about to complete, an Australian Bachelor Degree with at least Second Class Honours – Upper (though First Class Honours is often required for a scholarship) or its international equivalent, or, a Postgraduate Degree with a significant research thesis component in the field of human rights, international law or social justice, and;

 - Have met the English language requirements (if the applicant is an international student).

-Nationality: The scholarship is open to domestic and international applicants.
+Nationality: The grant is open to domestic and international applicants.